Sex hormones and bone loss in women

 Bone loss and breast cancer treatment

-Talk to your specialist about whether you have a risk of bone weakening - there are steps you can take to help keep your bones healthy, such as drug treatment.
+Talk to your specialist about whether you have a risk of bone weakening.
+There are steps you can take to help keep your bones healthy, such as drug treatment.

-Stopping the ovaries from working
+Stopping the ovaries from working (ovarian suppression)

-Some women with breast cancer have surgery to remove the ovaries, which causes a sudden menopause in women who have not yet had their menopause.
+This causes a sudden menopause in women who have not yet had their menopause.
 Oestrogen levels suddenly drop and this increases the risk of bone loss.